Friday, August 8, 2008

 This is the leased Peugeot and we are visiting Larry at his apartment in Dahlem, Berlin.

-visiting Larry at his apartment in Dahlem, Berlin.
+Visiting Larry at his apartment in Dahlem, Berlin.

 Steglitz Neighborhood.